 The best cure is a consistent bedtime schedule.
 Stick to a bedtime that permits this amount of nightly sleep:

 11 to 13 hours for a 3- to 5-year-old child.
-Preschoolers often have difficulty falling asleep and staying asleep, the NSF says.
+Preschoolers often have difficulty falling asleep and staying asleep.
 Children this age also are more likely to have nightmares and sleep terrors, and to sleepwalk.

 10 to 11 hours for a school-aged child.
 Schoolchildren spend time with TV, computers, and the Internet, all of which can erode time for sleep.
 This age group also may be drinking caffeinated beverages that can affect the ease of falling asleep at night.
 Watching TV just before bedtime may make it more difficult to fall asleep and may create resistance or anxiety about bedtime.
-Too little sleep can lead to mood swings, and behavioral and cognitive problems, the NSF says.
+Too little sleep can lead to mood swings, and behavioral and cognitive problems.